Gaskellj/CSC-245-Portfolio/README.md

 [Revisions](./RevisitedAssignments) &rarr; Containing homework assignments I have attempted to improve post submission

-edited and pushed using git
+This edit was made and pushed using terminal and git